 WARNING: This sequence must be followed exactly as outlined.
 Failure to do so can result in the chamber being unintentionally loaded with a live cartridge!
-Removing the magazine does not prevent the pistol from firing.
-The firearm can be fired with the magazine removed if there is a round in the chamber.

 - 1. The muzzle of the pistol must be pointing in a safe direction at all times, and fingers should be outside of the trigger guard. - 2.
 Remove the magazine from the pistol by pushing in on the magazine latch, do not let it fall to the ground.
-REMEMBER that even though the magazine has been removed, a live round may remain in the chamber (see "Unloading Warning," p.
-25). - Keeping the pistol pointed in a safe direction, ensure that the safety is in the "fire" position. - 4.
+REMEMBER that even though the magazine has been removed, a live round may remain in the chamber (see "Unloading Warning," below). - 3.
+Keeping the pistol pointed in a safe direction, ensure that the safety is in the "fire" position. - 4.
 Hold the pistol firmly and grasp the slide.
 Retract the slide to its rearmost position briskly to extract and eject any chambered cartridge.
 Hold the pistol at an angle where you can clearly see the chamber in the rear of the barrel.

 Always double check visually that the chamber, breech-face, and the interior of the frame are clear of any live rounds.
-When the slide is fully retracted, push upward on the slide stop, then allow the slide to move forward until it comes to rest with the rear projection of the slide stop resting in the notch on the lower left side of the slide. - 5.
-At this point you may insert the included cable lock for storage (See "Locking Device Installation Instructions," p.
+When the slide is fully retracted, push upward on the slide stop, then allow the slide to move forward until it comes to rest with the rear projection of the slide stop resting in the notch on the lower left side of the slide.

+- 5. At this point, you may insert the included cable lock for storage (See "Locking Device Installation Instructions," p.
 10) or, to close the slide, pull the slide to its rearmost position and release it.
 The slide will snap forward.
 Keep fingers out of the ejection port on top of the slide!
-Point the empty pistol in a safe direction and dry fire the trigger to release tension on the striker, then place the firearm on safe. - 6.
-If the magazine contains cartridges, they can be removed by sliding each cartridge forward and out of the magazine, one at a time, until the magazine is empty.
+Place the firearm on safe. - 6.
+If the removed magazine contains cartridges, they can be unloaded by sliding each cartridge forward and out of the magazine, one at a time, until the magazine is empty.